Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Discussion

 \subsection{Evolution of the star-forming main sequence}

-As discussed in previous studies (e.g. \citealt{Santini_2014, Wang_2022}), the shape of the star-forming main sequence is controlled by the relationship between the molecular gas mass and star formation rate surface densities -- the Schmidt-Kennicutt relation.
-After stacking a mass-complete sample of $0.4\lesssim z\lesssim 3.6$, $M_\ast>10^{10}\,{\rm M_\odot}$ main-sequence galaxies, \citet{Wang_2022} found that all the MS galaxies lie on the stellar mass and redshift independent MS-only SK relation, with the slope of $\sim 1.13$.
-For comparison, at high $\Sigma M_{\rm gas}$, starburst galaxies exhibit two to three times higher star-forming efficiencies, producing the SK relation with slightly higher normalization (e.g. \citealt{Daddi_2010, Kennicutt_2021}).
-In addition, \citet{Wang_2022} showed that the FIR sizes of all the MS galaxies do not vary with stellar mass or redshift, with the mean half-light radius of $\sim 2.2$\,kpc, implying the so-called integrated Schmidt-Kennicutt law, where ${\rm SFR}\propto M_{\rm gas}^{1.13}$.
-The star-forming main-sequence stellar mass and redshift evolution is, therefore, driven by the shape of the integrated SK relation and galaxy molecular gas content ($f_{\rm gas}$).
-The molecular gas fraction, $f_{\rm gas}\equiv M_{\rm gas}/M_\ast$, on the other hand, is driven by many processes, including the star formation efficiency (${\rm SFE\equiv SFR}/M_{\rm gas}$), gas cooling, feedback, merger rate, etc. As shown by \citet{Santini_2014}, the redshift and stellar mass evolution of the molecular gas content in star-forming galaxies, together with the redshift-independent SK relation, give rise to the fundamental $f_{\rm gas}$-$M_\ast$-SFR three-dimensional surface. \citet{Santini_2014} stacked GOODS-S, GOODS-N and the COSMOS star-forming galaxies out to $z=2.5$ in {\it Herschel} bands to show that the molecular gas fraction at given stellar mass and SFR does not depend on redshift.
-The projection of the $f_{\rm gas}$-$M_\ast$-SFR surface onto the $M_\ast$-SFR plane, given $f_{\rm gas}$ variations with stellar mass and redshift, produces the evolution of the star-forming main sequence.
+As has been discussed in previous studies (e.g., \citealt{Santini_2014, Wang_2022}), the shape of the star-forming MS is controlled by the relationship between the molecular gas mass and SFR surface densities -- the SK relation.
+After stacking a mass-complete sample of $0.4\lesssim z\lesssim 3.6$, $M_\ast>10^{10}\,{\rm M_\odot}$ MS galaxies, \citet{Wang_2022} found that all the MS galaxies lie on the stellar mass and redshift independent MS-only SK relation, with the slope of $\sim 1.13$.
+For comparison, at high $\Sigma M_{\rm gas}$, starburst galaxies exhibit two to three times higher star-forming efficiencies, producing the SK relation with slightly higher normalization (e.g., \citealt{Daddi_2010, Kennicutt_2021}).
+In addition, \citet{Wang_2022} showed that the FIR sizes of all the MS galaxies do not vary with stellar mass or redshift, with the mean half-light radius of $\sim 2.2$\,kpc, implying the so-called integrated SK law, where ${\rm SFR}\propto M_{\rm gas}^{1.13}$.
+The star-forming MS stellar mass and redshift evolution is therefore driven by the shape of the integrated SK relation and galaxy molecular gas content ($f_{\rm gas}$).
+The molecular gas fraction, $f_{\rm gas}\equiv M_{\rm gas}/M_\ast$, on the other hand, is driven by many processes, including the star formation efficiency (${\rm SFE\equiv SFR}/M_{\rm gas}$), gas cooling, feedback, and the merger rate.
+As has been shown by \citet{Santini_2014}, the redshift and stellar mass evolution of the molecular gas content in SFGs, together with the redshift-independent SK relation, give rise to the fundamental $f_{\rm gas}$-$M_\ast$-SFR three-dimensional surface. \citet{Santini_2014} stacked GOODS-S, GOODS-N and the COSMOS SFGs out to $z=2.5$ in {\it Herschel} bands to show that the molecular gas fraction at given stellar mass and SFR does not depend on redshift.
+The projection of the $f_{\rm gas}$-$M_\ast$-SFR surface onto the $M_\ast$-SFR plane, given $f_{\rm gas}$ variations with stellar mass and redshift, produces the evolution of the star-forming MS.